Konstantinos Karamanlis: Second premiership

-Metapolitefsi
+Metapolitefsi (restoration of democracy)

 In 1974, the invasion of Cyprus by the Turks led to the collapse of the military junta.
 On 23 July 1974, President Phaedon Gizikis called a meeting of old guard politicians, including Panagiotis Kanellopoulos, Spiros Markezinis, Stephanos Stephanopoulos, Evangelos Averoff and others.
 The heads of the armed forces also participated in the meeting.
 The agenda was to appoint a national unity government that would lead the country to elections.

-Former Prime Minister Panagiotis Kanellopoulos was originally suggested as the head of the new interim government.
-He was the interim Prime Minister originally deposed by the dictatorship in 1967 and a distinguished politician who had repeatedly criticized Papadopoulos and his successor.
+Former prime minister Panagiotis Kanellopoulos was originally suggested as the head of the new interim government.
+He was the interim prime minister originally deposed by the dictatorship in 1967 and a distinguished politician who had repeatedly criticized Papadopoulos and his successor.
 Raging battles were still taking place in Cyprus' north when Greeks took to the streets in all the major cities, celebrating the junta's decision to relinquish power before the war in Cyprus could spill all over the Aegean.
 But talks in Athens were going nowhere with Gizikis' offer to Panagiotis Kanellopoulos to form a government.

 Nonetheless, after all the other politicians departed without reaching a decision, Evangelos Averoff remained in the meeting room and further engaged Gizikis.
 He insisted that Karamanlis was the only political personality who could lead a successful transition government, taking into consideration the new circumstances and dangers both inside and outside the country.
 Gizikis and the heads of the armed forces initially expressed reservations, but they finally became convinced by Averoff's arguments.
 Admiral Arapakis was the first, among the participating military leaders, to express his support for Karamanlis.